PilzAdam/nodetopia/README.txt

 -----
 This game aims to have a bit more challenging gameplay than minetest_game.

-There will be somwhat different "crafting trees", wich will lead to useful tools.
-Currently there is only one tree going from leaves and broken stone to iron tools.
-Future trees will be e.g. build on copper and lead to farming.
+You start in a world where you can dig almost nothing, and have to collect everything you can to craft it together to some tools, wich lead to more materials being availible to you.
+Currently you start with leaves and broken stone and will eventually end up with powerful iron tools.

 The "voxel idea" also plays a big role, there are only a few non blocky items.